 - Sending a request to your status callback URL, if you provided one when you sent the message.

-If you are preparing to launch in a new country, or you suspect your messages are being filtered, first check Twilio’s SMS Guidelines for the country you are sending messages to.
+In short, follow the guidelines in Twilio’s AUP and Messaging Policy and avoid sending spam or fraudulent traffic.
+Keep your Twilio account credentials secure to avoid account takeovers by malicious actors.
+In addition, check Twilio’s SMS Guidelines for the country you are sending messages to.
 Twilio keeps these pages up to date with best practices for each country.

 United States and Canada SMS filtering

 The landscape of wireless carrier filtering in the U.S. and Canada is changing rapidly.
 In order to better answer customers' questions, we have created a separate guide.
 For full details, please see SMS Carrier Filtering in the United States and Canada.